RainerAtSpirit/raineratspirit.github.com/_posts/2012-10-05-sharepoint-2013-apps-csom-vs-rest.md

 then ensure that you are accessing the host data in compliance to the permissions you've configured.

-Here's just some minimal code that will retrieve information from the app web and the host web.
+Here's some minimalistic code that retrieves information from the app web and the host web and logs title and url on success.

 {% highlight javascript linenos %}
 function execCrossDomainRequest() {